DivyaRay/Red-Wine-Quality-Analysis/README.md

 These datasets can be viewed as classification or regression tasks.
 The classes are ordered and not balanced (e.g. there are much more normal wines than excellent or poor ones).

 # Content
-For more information, read [Cortez et al., 2009].
 Input variables (based on physicochemical tests):
 1 - fixed acidity
 2 - volatile acidity